BAANG/Psychic-Game/README.md

 # Psychic-Game

 This is an assignment done for UC Berkeley Coding Bootcamp.
 The goal for this assignment was to create a game in Javascript where the user has to guess what letter the computer has picked at random.
+This was an activity to explore and utilize interactivity with the Javascript language.

 I utilized conditional statements to create the rules and looping functionality of the game, functions to create a "reset" state to restart the game, variables to track scores and arrays, and alerts to notify the user of significant events that occur during the game.